Forty Elephants: Methods

 Besides shoplifting the gang developed sidelines, such as looting houses and blackmailing individuals.
 Gang members used false reference letters to get hired as maids and then robbed the houses of their employers.
 They also managed to seduce men into brief affairs, and then blackmailed them with threats of ruining their reputations.

 By the 1920s, the gang members started imitating the so-called bright young things group whose exploits appeared in the popular press.
-The gang members led extravagant and decadent lifestyles, by imitating the exploits of the era's movie stars and flappers.
+The gang members led extravagant and decadent lifestyles, imitating the exploits of the era's movie stars and flappers.
 Part of their earnings were used to finance party events and to "spend lavishly" at the clubs, pubs, and restaurants which the gang members frequented.

-The gang was particularly territorial of their turf.
+The gang was particularly territorial.
 Other shoplifters who stole from shops on their turf were forced to pay the gang a percentage of their takings.
 If the intruders refused to pay, the gang arranged beatings and kidnappings of the offenders until the payment was received.

 While various gang members were arrested and convicted at times, their prison sentences tended to be short.
 They could be sentenced to either 12 months of penal labour or 3 years incarceration.
 Once released, they returned to the gang.
 Several of the members remained with the gang for a relatively long time.
 A gang member known as Ada Wellman was initially arrested in 1921.
 She was still with the gang when arrested for another offence in 1939.

 While the gang members often stole clothing items, they typically did not wear the stolen clothes.
 Their loot was distributed to a network of fences, street market traders, and pawnbrokers.
 Part of the stolen clothing items were sold to clothing stores, which simply replaced the labels and modified their designs.
 Some of the fences associated with the gang were also arrested, but could not be convicted.
 Ada McDonald was arrested as a suspected fence in 1910.
 She used ledgers of suspect authenticity to convince the authorities that the goods in her possession were the products of legitimate financial transactions.
 Jane Durrell, another suspected fence, and her common-law-husband Jim Bullock were both placed on trial in 1911.
 The jury decided that the police evidence against them was insufficient and they were acquitted of the charges and released.